-Our Audit Fee Letter 2015/2016 presented to you in April 2015 first set out our fees for the 2015/2016 audit.
+Our Audit Fee Letter 2016/2017 communicated to you in April 2016 first set out our fees for the 2016/2017 audit.
 This letter also sets out our assumptions.
+We have not considered it necessary to make any changes to the agreed fees at this stage.
+However, we may need to increase fees if there is additional work due to the issues raised in the plan.